GhubGateway/Ghub_Pegasus_WMS_MATLAB_Example/README.md

 6) Update the launchWrapper.py script in your tool's bin directory with the script required your your tool.

+7) Compare the invoke script in your tool's middleware directory with the invoke script in the ghubex3 middleware directory and update as required.

 ### Compile the MATLAB Executables for Your Tool:

-1) Launch the Jupyter Notebooks (202210) tool from the GHub Dashboard's My Tools component tool and open the \<your tool name\>/matlabBuild.ipynb Jupyter Notebook.
+1) Launch the Jupyter Notebooks (202210) tool from the Ghub Dashboard's My Tools component tool and open the \<your tool name\>/matlabBuild.ipynb Jupyter Notebook.

 2) Update the self_binfiles list in the matlabBuild.ipynb notebook with the MATLAB executables required for your tool.